 If one of your primary goals is weight loss, one habit that is easy to implement and can boost your results is weighing yourself daily.
+Prescribe FIT patients who weigh-in every day lose 2.4x more weight compared to those who do not.

 In previous posts, we’ve covered many simple lifestyle changes that can have a big impact on your health.